When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Is PureVPN Safe?

-As we touched on earlier, this VPN came under intense scrutiny in the past over concerns about its counteractive activities.
-However, just as importantly, it has taken very strong measures to build back trust.
+As we touched on earlier, this VPN has come under intense scrutiny in the past over concerns about its counteractive activities.
+However, just as importantly, it has taken very strong measures to rebuild trust.
 It has done this by implementing secure VPN tunnels and protocols like OpenVPN, WireGuard, IKEv2, and more.

 Non-scheduled audits present a benchmark in an industry where most providers have never even had their servers evaluated by independent bodies.